You need a recreational scallop licence

 are exempt from holding a recreational fishing licence but must comply with all other rules.

-Recreational Fishing Seasons page for current open and closed scallop season dates for the D'Entrecasteaux Channel and other areas of State waters.
+page for current information on season dates for the D'Entrecasteaux Channel (see map below) and other areas of State waters.

 The scallop fishing season is normally open from the Saturday before Easter to the end of July.
-The D'Entrecasteaux Channel, which historically accounts for 95% of the recreational fishery, is managed as a separate scallop fishing area to other state waters.
-The Channel has been
+The D'Entrecasteaux Channel is managed as a separate scallop fishing area to other state waters and has been

 There is a minimum legal size limit for each species of scallop.